Two-thirds to three-quarters of divorces are initiated by women.

 Thank you for contacting Law Office of Douglas C. Smith.
 Your message has been sent.

 A: A divorce is a method of terminating a marriage contract between two individuals.
 From a legal standpoint, divorce will give each party the legal right to marry someone else, to divide and share marital assets and debts and to determine matters related to the care and custody of their children.
 In Texas, divorces are either fault-based or no fault.

 A: Traditionally, divorce was granted only in cases of marital misconduct such as adultery or physical abuse.
-In these cases, the "guilty" spouse was punished by getting a smaller share of the couple's property, being denied custody of their children or both.
-In a no fault divorce, however, both parties agree that there is no "fault" involved in the grounds for divorce.
-In Texas, married couples can get no fault divorces if the marriage has become "insupportable" because conflict has destroyed the legitimate ends of the relationship.
-No fault divorces can also be granted if a couple has been living separately without cohabitation for three years.
+In these cases, the "guilty" spouse was punished by getting a smaller share of the couple's property, being denied custody of their children, or both.
+In a no-fault divorce, however, both parties agree that there are no "fault" grounds for the divorce.
+In Texas, married couples can get no-fault divorces if the marriage has become "insupportable" because conflict has destroyed the legitimate ends of the relationship.
+No-fault divorces can also be granted if a couple has been living separately (without any cohabitation) for three years.

 Divorce in Texas - An Overview